willmccallion/graft.nvim/README.md

 ## Features

 - **Smart Patching**: Applies AI-generated unified diffs directly to buffers using fuzzy matching and adaptive context resolution.
+Whitespace and indentation agnostic.
+- **Whole-Function Replacement**: Uses a "Nuclear" prompt strategy to force complete function rewrites, preventing "lazy" coding (e.g., `// ... rest of code`).
 - **Context Management**: Add specific files or entire directories recursively to provide the LLM with relevant project knowledge.
 - **Multi-Provider Support**: Native integration with Google Gemini (Flash and Pro) and local Ollama instances.
 - **Interactive Chat**: Dedicated split-view interface for architectural planning and technical discussions.
 - **Visual Diffing**: Real-time highlights for additions and virtual text for deletions, allowing for manual review before acceptance.
-- **Streaming UI**: Optional preview window to monitor AI output as it generates.
+- **Stability & Performance**: Robust JSON parsing for streaming responses and defensive token counting to prevent crashes on API errors.

 ## Requirements